steoo/Netflix-TV/README.md

 ##What does Netflix TV needs?

-Of course, contribution from all of you :)
+Of course, contribution and enhancement from all of you :)

 Have fun and contribute :)